Feather River College

 Community college in Quincy, California, U.S.

 Feather River College (FRC) is a community college in Quincy, California.
 The school serves an annual full-time enrolled student body of approximately 1,500 students.

 History

 Feather River College was established in 1968 to support the need for higher education in rural Plumas County.
 In April 1971 Feather River College moved from its temporary site at the Plumas County Fairgrounds in Quincy to its present location.
-Feather River College's petition to de-annex from the Peralta Community College District was granted in July 1988 and Feather River College became an independent, locally controlled community college district.
+A member of the distant Peralta Community College District for many years, Feather River College's petition to de-annex from the district was granted in July 1988, and Feather River College became an independent, locally controlled community college district.

 Setting

 Campus

 FRC is a 256 acre campus adjacent to Plumas National Forest land.
 There are student residence halls on campus.
 Facilities include an equine and rodeo arenas, pasture-land, and sports facilities.
 The surrounding wildlands are used by the college's Environmental Studies and Outdoor Recreation leadership programs.
 In January 2020, FRC became only the third college in America to be designated as a Firewise college, after efforts from students and faculty in the Environmental Studies and Outdoor Recreation Leadership departments.